linkeddata/dokieli/README.md

 ## How to contribute
 * Use it!
 Share your work with the others.
-* Enable your colleagues to the same.
+* Enable your colleagues to do the same.
 * Join the [dokieli chat](https://gitter.im/linkeddata/dokieli) for help and discussion.
 * Break things.
 Report [issues](https://github.com/linkeddata/dokieli/issues/) and document.
 Resolve issues.
 * Optimize.
 Work on features.